admkrm/afec-eigensite-3/src/post/user-friendly.md

 ---
-title: 'Recensie: User Friendly.
+title: 'Recensie User Friendly.
 How the hidden rules of design are changing the way we live, work and play'
 date: 2020-10-19
 tags: ['recensie', 'cultuur', 'boeken', 'ux','design thinking']
 ---